x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/switchovers-and-failovers-exchange-2013-help.md

 <td><p>A passive database copy will be in the state that existed when the Microsoft Exchange Information Store service failed.</p></td>
 </tr>
 <tr class="odd">
-<td><p>Partial Microsoft Exchange Information Store service failure; some part of the Exchange store stops functioning, but it's not identified as completely failed.</p></td>
+<td><p>Partial Microsoft Exchange Information Store service failure; some part of the Exchange store stops functioning, but it's not identified as failed.</p></td>
 <td><p>Possible short outage during automatic failover.</p></td>
 <td><p>None.</p></td>
 <td><p>Mounted and partially functional.</p></td>